2joephillips/DPatterns/creational/abstractFactory/csharp.md

 ## Set-up
 Within this application, <code>Main()</code>, is used to print out several commands and new up the type of pizza, provide a list of pizzas that each type has, and places an order for a specific type of pizza.
 For this example there are two types of pizza Chicago and New York style.
+These types are our Concrete Factories for our Abstract Factory IPizzaStore.
+Each Concrete Factory is able to create a concrete Product/pizza from our IPizza Abstract Product class.

+To help in organization I have used two folders to organize the code.
+Our Interfaces used for abstraction are within an Contracts folder giving it the namespace
+AbstractFactoryPattern.Contracts, and the concrete classes are in AbstractFactoryPattern.Services.

 ```csharp
 using System;